RayAndrade/TheRayCode/Csharp/Creational/AbstractFactory/README.md

 In summary, C# developers should study the Abstract Factory Design Pattern to gain a deeper understanding of software design concepts and to apply those concepts to create more flexible, modular, and maintainable applications.
 This knowledge can lead to improved code quality and more efficient collaboration within development teams.

 **S.W.O.T.
-Analysis of the Creational Pattern, Abstract Factory Design Pattern in C#**
+Analysis of the Creational design pattern called the Abstract Factory Design Pattern in C#**

 **Strengths**